Learning a Shape-adaptive Assist-as-needed Rehabilitation Policy from Therapist-informed Input: Related Works

 \subsection{Therapist-in-the-loop Rehabilitation Training}

-Therapist-in-the-loop training strategies rely on the therapist to demonstrate therapeutic movements or force profiles for robot execution~\cite{shahbazi2016robotics,luciani2024therapists}.
-The ability to modify therapy movements or intensity has been validated in the teach-and-play mode~\cite{proietti2016upper}.
-In the demonstration phase, the therapeutic movement or force delivered by therapists is recorded and fitted by probabilistic models~\cite{atashzar2018computational},\cite{luciani2024therapists}.
-In the reproduction phase, the learned probabilistic model can reproduce the reference trajectory or force profiles without the therapist in the loop~\cite{najafi2020using}.
-The therapeutic intensity was modulated by modifying controller parameters of the patient-side robot to provide AAN therapy~\cite{yang2022task}.
-Additionally, leader-follower robotic systems have been developed for telerobotic-mediated rehabilitation to provide concurrent demonstration and therapy.
-Therapists use a haptic device to demonstrate the reference trajectory and perceive patient-side interaction force~\cite{liu2022home}, which allows for adjusting the therapeutic movement and force in real-time to ensure effective therapy~\cite{liu2022home},\cite{najafi2017robotic}.
-External sensors, such as EMG sensors, are amounted to infer control parameters for modulating the therapy intensity.

-In summary, compared with methods using a single robot, a telerobotics-mediated rehabilitation system enables the decoupling of evaluation and therapeutic treatment.
-Unfortunately, in existing strategies, therapists are required to modulate entire therapeutic movements or force profiles~\cite{luciani2024therapists}.
-By contrast, an ideal AAN therapy strategy would encode therapist-informed corrective force into a latent space to smoothly guide patient movement therapy.
+Therapist-in-the-loop training strategies rely on demonstrating or modifying force profiles, therapeutic movements and therapeutic intensity following a teach-and-play paradigm~\cite{shahbazi2016robotics,luciani2024therapists}.
+During the demonstration phase, the therapeutic movements or force profiles delivered by therapists are recorded and fitted by probabilistic models~\cite{atashzar2018computational},\cite{luciani2024therapists}.
+In the reproduction phase, the learned probabilistic model can generate reference trajectories or force profiles without the therapist in the loop~\cite{najafi2020using}.
+The therapeutic intensity is modulated by modifying controller parameters of the patient-side robot to perform AAN therapy~\cite{yang2022task}.
+Additionally, leader-follower robotic systems have been developed for telerobotic-mediated rehabilitation to enable concurrent demonstration and therapy.
+Therapists use a haptic device to demonstrate reference trajectories and to perceive patient-side interaction forces~\cite{liu2022home}, allowing for adjusting therapeutic movements and force profiles in real-time to ensure effective therapy~\cite{shahbazi2016robotics}.
+EMG sensors were employed to infer controller parameters for modulating therapy intensity.
+The telerobotics-mediated rehabilitation system enables the decoupling of evaluation and therapeutic treatment.
+Unfortunately, in existing strategies, therapists are typically required to modulate entire therapeutic movements or force profiles~\cite{luciani2024therapists}.
+By contrast, an ideal AAN therapy strategy would encode therapist-informed corrective forces to guide the movement therapy.